JoelNiklaus/LawInstruct/README.md

 ## TODOs

 - make overview tables and graphs describing lawinstruct (Joel)
-- Add Swiss Citation Extraction (and maybe Doc2Doc IR) and MultiLegalNeg Datasets
+- add Swiss Citation Extraction (and maybe Doc2Doc IR) and MultiLegalNeg Datasets
 - make huggingface dataset loading script better: enable dynamic loading of instructions in differing numbers of paraphrases and languages
 - double check that languages are correct (Arya)
+- frame casehold as a generation task: let the model generate the correct holding statement

 ## Maybe later